Liquid latex: Safety

-Due to the presence of Ammonium Hydroxide, liquid latex may cause skin irritation and eye irritation.
-The amount of Ammonium varies greatly, and depends on the latex's intended use.
-Liquid Latex intended for mold-making may cause serious eye irritation.
-If liquid latex gets in your eyes, rinse cautiously with water for several minutes.
-Remove contact lenses, if present and easy to do, and continue rinsing.
+Due to the presence of ammonium hydroxide, liquid latex may cause skin irritation and eye irritation.
+The amount of ammonium varies greatly, and depends on the latex's intended use.
+Liquid latex intended for mold-making may cause serious eye irritation.
+If liquid latex is put in contact with the eyes, they should be rinsed cautiously with water for several minutes.
+It is recommended that any contact lenses are removed before continuing to rinse.

 Latex is also a common allergen, and may trigger an allergic reaction in some people.

-Should liquid latex start on fire, water fog, foam, dry chemical powder, and carbon dioxide are suitable extinguishing media.
+In the case of exposure to flames, water fog, foam, dry chemical powder, and carbon dioxide are suitable extinguishing media.
 A water jet should not be used, as this will spread the fire.